DillonSteyl/SCIE1000/Week 6/devine.md

 # Devine Formula

 The *Devine* formula is a commonly used formula to calculate 'ideal' body weight based on the height of a person.
-It was first published by Dr. BJ Devine, and was intended to be used to calculate the dosage of certain medications.
-However, it has become the most popular formula on the internet for calculating ideal body weight.
+It was first published by Dr. BJ Devine, and was originally intended to be used to calculate the dosage of certain medications.
+It has become the most popular formula on the internet for calculating ideal body weight.
 It appears on a vast number of websites, including websites which suggest using it as a goal for weight loss.

 The formula (roughly converted to work with centimetres instead of feet and inches) is as follows:
 * **Men:** Ideal Body Weight (kg) = 50 + (0.9 * (height - 152) )